SIP/H.323/RTSP Gateway and Transcoding

 TrueConf Server Free version provides only one active connection through the gateway, including SIP, H.323 and RTSP protocols.

-H.323 connections are generally used to call third-party video conferencing endpoints.
-With TrueConf Server you can also set up H.323 integration with MCU, H.323 gatekeeper and PBX, which can be useful for addressing endpoints and users registered on these devices via H323-ID or E.164 without specifying IP address of the endpoint in the call string.
-To call an endpoint via H.323 gateway, there is a special call string format.
+Connections using the H.323 protocol are primarily used for calls to third-party hardware video conferencing terminals.
+TrueConf Server also allows configuring integration with MCU, H.323 gatekeeper, and PBX.
+This can be useful for addressing devices and subscribers registered on them using H323-ID or E.164 format numbers without specifying the terminal's IP address in the call string.
+For calling devices via an H.323 gateway in TrueConf Server, a special call string format is provided.

-This section includes the list of addresses listened by the gateway for incoming H.323 connections.
-By default the list is prefilled with IP addresses provided by your operating system.
-You can edit this list by unchecking Listen on all IP addresses checkbox.
-The list of ports used for H.323 connections is available in our blog.
+This section contains a list of addresses where the gateway will wait for incoming H.323 connections.
+By default, it is pre-filled with the IP addresses of the operating system.
+You can edit the list by unchecking Listen on all IP addresses.
+The list of ports used for H.323 connections can be found in our blog article.

 Here you can create specific rules for certain H.323 devices or call directions.
 Each rule is relevant only for specific destination address indicated in the Host field and redefines global settings for H.323 connections.